hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## time_to_live

-Sets the number of seconds each particle will ’live’ for before being destroyed.
+Sets the number of seconds each particle will `live` for before being destroyed.
 NB it is possible for particle affectors to alter this in flight, but this is the value given to particles on emission.
 See also the time_to_live_min and time_to_live_max attributes which let you set a lifetime range instead of a fixed one.

 format: time_to_live &lt;seconds&gt;<br> example: time_to_live 10<br> default: 5